KryptonB/movie-details-finder/README.md

 # Movie Details Finder

 Movie Details Finder is a simple web app that pulls movie or TV show details when you enter the title (and year if you want to be more specific).
+It uses [OMDb API](http://www.omdbapi.com/) to retrieve these details.

 You can access a demo at: https://kryptonb.github.io/movie-details-finder/

 ![Movie details](https://github.com/KryptonB/movie-details-finder/blob/master/screenshots/result.PNG)

 ## Installation
-* Download the docs folder and open index.html file in a browser
+* Download the docs folder and open [index.html](index.html) file in a browser
-* Remove the api key in custom.js at line 7 and put your own key
+* Remove the api key in [custom.js](js/custom.js) at line 7 and put your own key

 ### Requirements
 * OMDb API key ([Register for a key](http://www.omdbapi.com/apikey.aspx))